92nd Air Refueling Wing completes Titan Fury 24-7, validating rapid global mobility capabilities

-A KC-135 Stratotanker assigned to the 92nd Air Refueling Wing takes off during exercise Titan Fury 24-7 at Fairchild Air Force Base, Washington, Sept.
-13, 2024.
-The KC-135s conducted minimum-interval takeoffs, a critical procedure used in aviation to ensure that aircraft can safely take off and climb to their assigned altitude without interfering with other aircraft's flight paths.
+Airmen assigned to the 92nd Air Refueling Wing and 141st Air Refueling Wing participate in exercise Titan Fury 24-7 at Fairchild Air Force Base, Washington, Sept.
+9-13, 2024.
 Titan Fury is a recurring total force exercise that ensures Fairchild’s Airmen are trained and ready to provide Rapid Global Mobility at a moment’s notice in support of strategic deterrence and the National Defense Strategy.
-This exercise is an example of how the 92nd ARW is engaged, postured and ready with a credible force to assure, deter and defend in an increasingly complex security environment.
-(U.S. Air Force photo by Airman 1st Class Samantha Thorn)
+This exercise is an example of how the 92nd Air Refueling Wing is engaged, postured and ready with a credible force to assure, deter and defend in an increasingly complex security environment.
+(U.S. Air Force video by Airman 1st Class Stassney Davis)

 |Date Taken: